juan-pablo-vielma/15.053_2019SP/README.md

 ![jupyer_notebook](figures/jupyter.png)

-To get started on the content portion of the tutorials, click on the first notebook entitled `Class I - An introduction to Julia`.
+To get started on the content portion of the tutorials, click on the first notebook entitled `Introduction to Julia-JuMP.ipynb`.